Below, find answers to the most frequently asked questions about:

 - Other Issues

 Yes.
-In this scenario, admission to the program will be based on the "condition" that you take one course in each, for a total of two courses in Macro-Economics and Micro-Economics, earning a grade of B or higher in each, prior to August 1.
-Any outstanding economics requirements must be satisfied before starting courses in the Fall.
+In this scenario, admission to the program may be granted with the understanding that you take one course in each, for a total of two courses in macroeconomics and microeconomics, earning a grade of B or higher in each, prior to August 1 of your matriculating year.

-On the Supplementary Data Sheet, explain how and when you plan to obtain this course work before August.
-If you are in the process of taking the courses during the Fall or Spring, include this information on the Supplementary Data Sheet and fax a copy of your final grade if it is received after January 15.
+On the Supplementary Data Sheet, explain how and when you plan to obtain this coursework before August.
+If you are in the process of taking the courses during the Fall or Spring, include this information on the Supplementary Data Sheet, and email a copy of your final grade to email@example.com if it is received after January 15.

 Yes, but they should be for a grade and at least three academic credits.
 The only exception to the three academic credit rule are courses offered through graduateschool.edu.